 Grant amount: Twelve $10,000 grants will be awarded each year.

 Deadline for applications: This grant has two funding cycles each year.
-Applications deadlines are April 15th and August 15th.
+Application deadlines are April 15th and August 15th.

 If you missed our information webinar, you can access the slides here or watch the recording below.